FRRouting/frr/doc/user/basic.rst

 the following command line option at daemon startup:

+.. option:: -M <module:options>
-.. clicmd:: -M module:options, --module module:options
+.. option:: --module <module:options>

    Load the specified module, optionally passing options to it.
 If the module name contains a slash (/), it is assumed to be a full pathname to a file to be loaded.
-If it does not contain a slash, the `INSTALL_PREFIX_MODULES` directory is searched for a module of the given name; first with the daemon name prepended (e.g. ``zebra_mod`` for ``mod``), then without the daemon name prepended.
+If it does not contain a slash, the |INSTALL_PREFIX_MODULES|
+   directory is searched for a module of the given name; first with the daemon name prepended (e.g. ``zebra_mod`` for ``mod``), then without the daemon name prepended.

    This option is available on all daemons, though some daemons may not have any modules available to be loaded.

 The SNMP Module
 ---------------